augustinsangam/crazyflie-simulation/README.md

-# Drone - ARGoS3
+# Simulation - ARGoS3

-This repository stores the code that defines the drone behavior in the ARGoS3 simulator.
+This repository stores the code that defines the drones' behavior in the ARGoS3 simulator.

 ## Configure a container in a Wayland environment (e.g. argos3 is not installed)